 I produced updates on the pediatric, obstetrics, and pain management divisions for the anesthesia department's annual report.

-As part of Pixel Theory, I produced a variety of marketing materials on topics such as liver disease, orphan drugs, and biosimilars for a contract research organization (CRO).
-These materials included white papers, newsletter articles, case studies, and webinar abstracts; I also worked with the client's experts on blog posts.
+As a contract writer for Pixel Theory, I produced content on topics such as liver disease, orphan drugs, and biosimilars for a company that runs clinical trials for pharmaceutical firms.
+These materials included white papers, newsletter articles, case studies, and webinar abstracts; I also worked with the client's scientists on blog posts.
 Some examples:

-I wrote narrative articles about the discoveries linking certain genes to cancer for a biotechnology company's website.
+I wrote articles about discoveries linking specific genes to cancer for a company that aimed to connect patients with clinical trials.

 Northwestern University's Kellogg School of Management